 The Benefits of Mentoring

 People often form enduring relationships with their mentors and experience good changes in their lives like performing better in school or having a more positive attitude in general.
-According to a study by Big Brothers Big Sisters, evidence suggests mentoring can lessen the chances of teens starting to use drugs or alcohol and engaging in violent behaviors.
+According to a study [page removed] by Big Brothers Big Sisters, evidence suggests mentoring can lessen the chances of teens starting to use drugs or alcohol and engaging in violent behaviors.

 But the mentors benefit too.
 Big Brothers Big Sisters also found that high school students who mentor younger people report improved interpersonal skills—communicating better, being more patient, and wanting to be a better role model.